patrickmmartin/pith-writings/et_tu_delphi/article.md

 Full disclosure: of course it's actual real DSL (edited slightly for space)

-* AND THE IDE WOULD GENERATE ALL OF THAT FOR YOU *
+* The IDE would generate all of that for you *

-now with the mere addition of
+Now, with the mere addition of this line:

 ```delphi
    lblTime.Caption := TimeToStr(Now);
 ```
-we have a clock app
+We have a clock app!

 ![the clock app](clock.png)

 _So, that's assembling visual components visually sorted then_

-#### auto-registry, singletons done right (TM)
+#### registry singletons done right (TM)

+Here's an example illustrating how deterministic initialisation of modules would allow for very simple, yet robust registration concepts.

 ```pascal